orblivion/ntfy/.sandstorm/README.md

 These docs describe what I can and can't do.
 These notes are for my future self, and for others who are particularly interested.
 I will *probably hold off on implementing anything past the initial version* until I hear from a potential user that they are interested in it.
 So please, speak up if that is you.

 You can [try it out the demo](https://apps.sandstorm.io/app/pxm3ugzn7sfhtw4kz9ktdfkyphdq0qa1y2n1g0yfnzkn0mqcszhh?experimental=true).
-Here are the [https://github.com/binwiederhier/ntfy/compare/v2.11.0...orblivion:ntfy:sandstorm](changes I've made) on top of the latest tag of ntfy.
-Most of them are extra sandstorm specific, but some are some are changes to ntfy itself.
+Here are the [changes I've made](https://github.com/binwiederhier/ntfy/compare/v2.11.0...orblivion:ntfy:sandstorm) on top of the latest tag of ntfy.
+Most of them are extra sandstorm specific, but some are changes to ntfy itself.

 If you are interested in helping, particularly if you know something about ntfy and/or could review code, I'd love to hear from you.
 Find me on [Mastodon](https://mastodon.social/@ill_logic) or [Zulip](https://sandstorm.zulipchat.com/#narrow/channel/476196-app-updates/topic/ntfy.3A.20a.20UnifiedPush.20app.20for.20Sandstorm).
 Or my email address which is on my website which is on my Github profile.

 # [Changes and Issues](README_DETAILS.md#changes-and-issues)

-The details for section is for:
+The details for this section is for:

 * What to change in this version and why
 * What to change in future versions and why